joemore/aws-using-serverless-and-stripo-to-create-and-send-emails-with-ses/README.md

 serverless deploy --verbose
 ```

-Please note -
+### Testing the email

-### Invoking the email send function from AWS console
+Open up Lambda, and find the function called send-email-ses-dev, and click on it.

-Open up Lambda, and find the function called YOUR_NAME-ses-dev-sendEmail, and click on it.
+Hint it will be something like this: https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/functions/send-email-ses-dev?tab=code (unless you have changed the region and/or service name)

 Click on the Test tab, and create a new test event.